PlinioMayer/rottentomatoes-hw4/rottenpotatoes/README.md

 We've provided [three Cucumber scenarios](http://pastebin.com/L6FYWyV7) to drive creation of the happy path of Search for Movies by Director.
-The first lets you add director info to an existing movie, and doesn't require creating any new views or controller actions (but does require modifying existing views, and will require creating a new step definition and possibly adding a line or two to `features/support/paths.rb`).
+The first lets you add director info to an existing movie, and doesn't require creating any new views or controllers actions (but does require modifying existing views, and will require creating a new step definition and possibly adding a line or two to `features/support/paths.rb`).

 The second lets you click a new link on a movie details page "Find Movies With Same Director", and shows all movies that share the same director as the displayed movie.
-For this you'll have to modify the existing Show Movie view, and you'll have to add a route, view and controller method for Find With Same Director.
+For this you'll have to modify the existing Show Movie view, and you'll have to add a route, view and controllers method for Find With Same Director.

 The third handles the sad path, when the current movie has no director info but we try to do "Find with same director" anyway.

-Going one Cucumber step at a time, use RSpec to create the appropriate controller and model specs to drive the creation of the new controller and model methods.
+Going one Cucumber step at a time, use RSpec to create the appropriate controllers and model specs to drive the creation of the new controllers and model methods.
 At the least, you will need to write tests to drive the creation of: